-- ensure all school staff, pupils and parents are aware of and comply with this policy; - work hard to create a positive school ethos where all individual needs are addressed and strengths celebrated; - work closely with the coordinator for Inclusion; - work closely with the SENCo; - work closely with the coordinator for assessment to ensure that: - o an effective pupil tracking system is in place - individual pupil needs are identified early and that strategies are put in place to address them - o ensure that every effort is made to meet the learning needs of all pupils; - o consider modifying or dis-applying the National Curriculum for a pupil only after greater differentiation of the pupil's work, the provision of additional learning resources or support of external specialists has failed: - consult with parents and the local authority before modifying or dis-applying the National Curriculum is considered; - ensure good lines of communication and strong links with parents and outside agencies are in place; - provide guidance, support and training to all staff; - monitor the effectiveness of this policy by: - o ensuring pupils are set challenging targets - o analysing data to see if pupils from all groups are achieving their full potential
+- Ensure all school staff, pupils and parents are aware of and comply with this policy. - Work hard to create a positive school ethos where all individual needs are addressed and strengths celebrated. - Work closely with the coordinator for Inclusion. - Work closely with the SENCO. - Work closely with the coordinator for assessment to ensure that: - An effective pupil tracking system is in place. - Individual pupil needs are identified early and that strategies are put in place to address them. - Ensure that every effort is made to meet the learning needs of all pupils. - Consider modifying or dis-applying the National Curriculum for a pupil only after greater differentiation of the pupil's work, the provision of additional learning resources or support of external specialists has failed. - Consult with parents and the local authority before modifying or disapplying the National Curriculum is considered. - Ensure good lines of communication and strong links with parents and outside agencies are in place. - Provide guidance, support, and training to all staff. - Monitor the effectiveness of this policy by: - o ensuring pupils are set challenging targets. - o analyzing data to see if pupils from all groups are achieving their full potential.